Study of the electronic properties of topological kagome metals YV$_6$Sn$_6$ and GdV$_6$Sn$_6$: Discussion

-The nature of the metallic state endemic to the V-based kagome net can be probed by examining the electronic properties of the nonmagnetic YV$_6$Sn$_6$ compound.
-Using the Sommerfeld coefficient $\gamma$, the effective quadratic coefficient $A$ of temperature dependent resistivity $\rho(T)$, and $\chi_0$ from susceptibility data, comparative metrics can be established.
-Using these, the Sommerfeld-Wilson ratio, ratio of Pauli susceptibility to the electronic contributions to the heat capacity, is $R=2.23$ in units of 3$\mu_B^2/4\pi^2K_B^2$ and is slightly enhanced above the nominal 1 for an uncorrelated metal.
+The nature of the metallic state associated with the V-based kagome net can be probed by examining the electronic properties of the nonmagnetic YV$_6$Sn$_6$ compound.
+Using the Sommerfeld coefficient $\gamma$, the effective quadratic coefficient $A$ of the temperature dependent resistivity $\rho(T)$, and $\chi_0$ from susceptibility data, comparative metrics can be established.
+Using these, the Sommerfeld-Wilson ratio, proportional to the ratio of Pauli susceptibility to the Sommerfeld coefficient, is $R=2.23$ in units of 3$\mu_B^2/4\pi^2K_B^2$ and is slightly enhanced above the nominal $R=1$ for an uncorrelated metal.
 The Kadowaki-Woods ratio ($A/\gamma^2$) \cite{KADOWAKI_1986} similarly provides a slightly enhanced value of $7.1\times10^{-2}$ $\mu\Omega$ cm mol$^2$ K$^2$ J$^{-2}$ for YV$_6$Sn$_6$.
-These values suggest moderate correlation effects may be relevant for electron transport in these compounds; however we caution that the $A$ and $\gamma$ values are only effective parameters extracted prior to the low-temperature upturn in resistivity and suppression in the low-temperature density of states in this system.
+These values suggest moderate correlation effects may be relevant for electron transport in these compounds; however we caution that the $A$ and $\gamma$ values are only effective parameters extracted prior to the low-temperature upturn in resistivity and coincident suppression in the low-temperature density of states of this system.

-Low-temperature Hall effect data show a multiband character to the electron transport onsets upon cooling.
-This behavior can be parameterized via two band fits, and at low temperatures, both electron-like and hole-like bands develop reasonably high mobilities nearly 6000 cm$^2$ V$^{-1}$ s$^{-1}$.
+Low-temperature Hall effect data show a multiband character for the electron transport onsets upon cooling.
+This behavior can be parameterized via two-band fits, and at low temperatures, both electron-like and hole-like bands develop reasonably high mobilities of nearly 6000 cm$^2$ V$^{-1}$ s$^{-1}$.
 At 2 K, this results in the onset of weak, quantum oscillations in both the magnetoresistance as well as the magnetization.
-Future measurements at higher fields and lower temperatures will be required to fully map these oscillations and connect them to extremal orbits modeled with \textit{ab initio} models of the band structure.
+Future measurements at higher fields and lower temperatures will be required to fully map these oscillations and connect them to extremal orbits modeled via \textit{ab initio} models of the band structure.